School Board candidate

 What are your three biggest priorities if you are elected?

-The School Board recently passed a $1 billion budget for St. Paul Public Schools for the 2024 fiscal year, the first budget of that size for any district in the state, with a plan to increase the number of teacher and support staff in the district.
+The School Board recently passed a $1 billion budget for St. Paul Public Schools for the 2024 fiscal year, the first budget of that size for any district in the state, with a plan to increase the number of teachers and support staff in the district.
 The increased budget includes an increase in state funding, a substantial portion of general reserve funds and federal COVID relief funds that will sunset at the end of next year.
 Do you approve of the plan for this budget?
 How will you prioritize budget items in future years as funding sources reduce, sunset or become otherwise unavailable?

 As we emerge from the COVID pandemic, test scores are continuing to show students tracking behind pre-pandemic levels.
 While test scores aren’t the only measure of academic success, what are your thoughts on the district’s response to the learning loss experienced by students during the pandemic?